Chudleyj/C-Gravity/README.md

 # C-Gravity:
 Gravity visualization simulation in C using OpenGL

-This simulation implements the "Runge-Kutta-Fhelberg method" for approximating solutions to Ordinary Differential Equations (Newton's Law of Graviational Attraction being an ODE)
+This simulation implements the *Runge-Kutta-Fhelberg method* for approximating solutions to Ordinary Differential Equations (Newton's Law of Graviational Attraction being an ODE)
 Implenetation is dervivied from *Low-Order Classical Runge-Kutta Formulas with Stepsize Control and Their Application to Some Heat Transfer Problems* by Erwin Fhelberg (NASA TR R-315, 1969) and can be found at:

 https://ntrs.nasa.gov/api/citations/19690021375/downloads/19690021375.pdf